Ishak Pasha: Career

-In circa 1451, Ishak Pasha was appointed as the beylerbey (provincial governor) of Anatolia; the same year, the newly ascended Sultan Mehmed II ("the Conqueror") forced him to marry his father Sultan Murad II's widow Sultan Hatun.
+Сirca 1451, Ishak Pasha was appointed as the beylerbey (provincial governor) of Anatolia; the same year, the newly ascended Sultan Mehmed II forced him to marry Hatice Hatun, one of his father Sultan Murad II's widowed consorts.
+They had eight children, five sons named Halil Bey, Şadi Bey, Mustafa Çelebi, Piri Çelebi and Ibrahim Bey, and three daughters named Hafsa Hatun, Fahrünnisa Hatun and Şahzade Hatun.

 His first term as a Grand Vizier was during the reign of Mehmed II.
 During this term, he transferred Oghuz Turk people from their Anatolian city of Aksaray to newly conquered Constantinople in order to populate the city, which had lost a portion of its former population prior to the 1453 conquest.
 The quarter of the city where the migrants were settled is now called Aksaray.

 His second term was during the reign of Sultan Bayezid II.
 He died on 30 January 1487 in Thessaloniki.